Paul Boafo: Presiding Bishop of the Methodist Church

 After serving as the Administrative Bishop of the Methodist Church Ghana, Boafo was elected as the Presiding Bishop and assumed office after an induction service on 1 October 2018 for a six-year, non-renewable term of office.
 The induction service, held at the Wesley Cathedral, Cape Coast, saw a grand parade by the Cape Coast Diocesan Brigade under the Command of the Connexional Brigade executives.
 The cathedral historically and symbolically served as the mother Diocese of the Methodist Church Ghana dating to the first half of the nineteenth century.
 In attendance at the induction ceremony were 2000 congregants including serving and retired members of the church hierarchy; Diocesan Bishops, Lay Presidents, General Directors and Directors, Synod Secretaries, Lay Chairmen, Boards, Chairmen of Advisory teams, affiliates of the Methodists Church Ghana, Foreign Missions, visitors, invited guests, family and friends and the media.
 The ceremony was also attended the Vice-President of Ghana, Mahamudu Bawumia.

 At the service, he was enrobed in ceremonial vestments for the office and received a staff; a Bible; a ring; and a stole, signifying his new role as the figurehead of the Ghanaian Methodist Church and its heritage, doctrines, teachings and expansion.
 In his homily, the Presiding Bishop, Titus Kofi Awotwi Pratt, preached on the theme Avail yourselves to God inspired by Judges 13:2-7.

 Academia

 Paul Boafo's teaching, research and writing is under Wesleyan theology.
 By 2000, he had assumed the role of adjunct professor and facilitator in Wesleyan Studies, specialising in theological education and ministerial formation at the Trinity Theological Seminary, Legon.
 He had a similar stint at the Methodist University College, Dansoman where he taught causes in professional ethics in a Wesleyan context.
 At the Freeman Centre for Leadership and Development, he led the facilitation of evangelist education.
 He was appointed a senior lecturer in historical theology at the Kwame Nkrumah University of Science and Technology (KNUST).
 He is a professional scholar of the American-based Wesleyan Philosophical Society and Wesleyan Theological Society.

 Personal life

-Paul Boafo is married with children.
+Paul Boafo is married to Helena Ewurabena Boafo and they have three adult daughters.